 The Fr.
-Raymond Kammerer Library and the Learning Resource Center (LRC) reinforce the mission of Chatfield College and are dedicated to supporting the academic programs, developing students' research skills, and providing the College community with access to information.
-The Kammerer Library is located on the Brown County campus and the LRC at the Over-the-Rhine campus.
+Raymond Kammerer Library and the Learning Resource Center (LRC) reinforce the mission of the College and are dedicated to supporting the academic programs, developing students' research skills, and providing the College community with access to information.
+The Kammerer Library is located on the St. Martin campus and the LRC at the Over-the-Rhine campus.
 The library and LRC's combined on-hand collection hosts over 20,000 physical items, which include books, movies, and periodicals.

-Chatfield College is a member of the Serving Every Ohioan (SEO) consortium, a group of over 270 libraries which provides the library and LRC access to over 8 million items including popular and academic books, audiobooks, and movies.
+Chatfield is a member of the Serving Every Ohioan (SEO) consortium, a group of over 270 libraries which provides the library and LRC access to over 8 million items including popular and academic books, audiobooks, and movies.
 Physical items requested tend to take one to two weeks to be received at either campus.
 EBSCOhost, a popular online academic journal database, is also available to students through the consortium, along with the Ohio Digital Library, a collection of eBooks and e-audiobooks funded through the State Library of Ohio.
 Students have access to all these resources and more with their student IDs, which also serve as their library cards.
 The number under the barcode on their student ID in addition to their PIN (the last four digits of the phone number they provided to the college), provides access to all library databases, catalogs, and digital collections.

 Library and LRC staff can further serve students by providing research assistance, either in person or virtually.
-The library page on the E-Campus, Schoology, is a great resource for accessing databases, learning good research habits, and contacting library and LRC staff.
-Library and LRC staff can be contacted at: Fr.
-Kammerer Library (Brown County): 513-875-3344 ext.
-123 Learning Resource Center (Over-The-Rhine): 513-921-9856 ext.
-206 schedules change each semester in response to need and class times, so the schedule is updated on a weekly basis.
-Tutoring services are offered free of charge.
+The Library and LRC page in Canvas, is a great resource for accessing databases, learning good research habits, and contacting library and LRC staff.
+Library and LRC staff can be contacted at:

+Fr.
+Kammerer Library (St. Martin): 513-875-3344 ext.
+123

+Learning Resource Center (Over-The-Rhine): 513-921-9856 ext.
+206 class times, so the schedule is updated regularly.
+All tutoring services are offered free of charge.